-The Original Habitat of most fish from South America include stagnant waters, where the pH is low, water is tea coloured, and there is a lot of leaf litter including tree branches etc. and hardly any plants.
+The Original Habitat of most fish from South America include stagnant waters, where the pH is low, water is tea colored, and there is a lot of leaf litter including tree branches etc. and hardly any plants.
 Fish from such habitats include various types of tetras, dwarf cichlids like Apistogramma Sp., Angelfish, Discus Fish etc.

 I recently set up a blackwater aquarium for my Apistogramma Agassizii, and I’ll give you some details as to how you all can do it.

 You need clear sand, or fine gravel for the substrate, it works best to have sand.
 Chose a whitish or brownish shade for your substrate.
 You don’t really have to get it really thick as there won’t be any plants.

 For the hardscape of the tank, use dried branches of trees, twigs, etc. and make sure you have treated the wood properly by boiling/soaking in water.

-Water Colour: pH and Colour are the Hallmarks of a Blackwater Aquarium.
+pH and Colour are the Hallmarks of a Blackwater Aquarium.
 It can both be achieved either by Peat, or the Leaves and wood OR a ready-made Blackwater Extract.

 People add Peat to the filter so that the water is stained and the pH is lowered to slightly acidic.
 Indian Almond Leaves stain water over time, or you can always add home-made Indian Almond Leaf Extract, which would stain the water.
 Wood over time releases tannins that again stain the water.